jesusiglesias/HPCDS_SmartTestingTool/README.md

 * Add the the following *.jar* in the *lib* directory of the project:
     * **[MySQL Connector]** - JDBC Driver for MySQL.
     * **[Log4j Rolling Appender]** - for Log4j functionality.

+Besides, in both cases the log configuration can be modified the same way, hence, in the same directories as in previous cases should find the **LogConfig.groovy** file.
+On this occasion, the data of this file can be updated in a external container without restarting the application.
+You just have to go to the appropriate section in back-end to reload the new configuration.

 ## Branches